xsscx/srd/dmg/README.md

 Pick your DMG for iOS 15.1 iPhone11,8,iPhone12,1_15.1_19B74_Restore.ipsw or iOS15.2 Beta iPhone11,8,iPhone12,1_15.2_19C5026i_Restore.ipsw

-Read about Pointer Authentication Failure at URL https://srd.cx/possible-pointer-authentication-failure-data-abort/

-Read about debugserver for SRD at URL https://srd.cx/debugserver-installation-configuration/

-I've updated ToyBox Unstripped too!

-Everything in this RTFM comes from the Makefile.
-If you do not recognize the manual commands below, look at the Makefile and this will be obvious.
-Apple failed to include Toybox Unstripped Binary to aid in debugging.

 # Start of Installation of a Hand-Rolled DMG
 ```
-Pro Tip: Prior to working with cryptexctl, Close Xcode and Reboot the SRD, then do your workflow with cryptexctl.
+Pro Tip: Prior to working with cryptexctl, Close Xcode and Reboot the SRD, then complete the steps below
 ```
 M1 T8101 + X86_64 Cryptex Installation
 ------